-This week, the international community marks the commencement, some twenty years ago, of one of the worst humanitarian disasters of modern times and pay their respects to its victims, survivors and indeed to all the people of Rwanda.
+This week, Rwanda and the international community mark the commencement, some twenty years ago, of one of the worst humanitarian tragedies of modern times.

-During a period of just a hundred days from 6th April 1994 up to a million people, non-combatant men and women, young and old were slaughtered because of their Tutsi ethnicity in the course of the Rwandan genocide.
+During a period of just a hundred days from 6th April 1994 up to, by some accounts, a million people, noncombatant men and women, young and old were slaughtered because of their Tutsi ethnicity in the course of the Rwandan genocide.
 With them too, perished courageous members of other ethnic groups who had stood up against the killings, for the protection of the innocent victims.

-Since, and as a result, of that great tragedy, the International Criminal Tribunal for Rwanda (ICTR) has in collaboration with Rwandan and other national jurisdictions, been part of a truly global process of bringing justice to the victims and survivors and ensuring the accountability of the perpetrators of the genocide.
+Since, and as a result of that great tragedy, the International Criminal Tribunal for Rwanda (ICTR) has been in collaboration with the Rwandan legal system and other national jurisdictions, part of a truly global process of ensuring justice for the victims and survivors and accountability for the perpetrators of the genocide.